 - Medications that coat and protect the stomach and intestinal lining from the gastric acid

-The individual might be hospitalized if the symptoms are severe.
-If there is excessive bleeding, hole in the stomach wall or an obstruction in the intestines or stomach, surgical intervention is necessary.
+Consequently, hospitalization is necessary if the symptoms are severe.
+If there is excessive bleeding, hole in the stomach wall or an obstruction in the intestines or stomach, hence, surgical intervention is necessary.